TylerMartinez/YoutubeOnTop/README.md

 This is project I decided to work on when another on top player for youtube becasme compromised.
 This application opens a frameless window that stays on top of other windows so you can see the video playing while working.

+## Installation
+The Releases folder has finished packaged versions of the application.
+Grab the zip for your OS.

 ## Technologies

 This is built using the Angular4 framework and Electron.